Am/fm/sw Radio Receiver - Si4730 / Si4735

 It includes the indication of the frequency in large numbers in the style of vintage seven segments, two bargraphs for indicating the signal strength, selection of 7 BW filters for AM and 5 BW filters for FM, indication of the wavelength of the band, change of tune step, Stereo/Mono indication, 14 bands for coverage of LW / MW / SW / CB ranging from 150kHz-30MHz / commercial FM band 64-108MHz and 2 color scheme for the display.

-I used the Arduino Nano (the Pro Mini or Uno should work too) to control the Si4730-D60 integrated circuit (see notes below).
-The Si4730 is a complete receiver with DSP (digital signal processing) technology, the same used in SDR receivers.
+I used the Arduino Nano (the Pro Mini or Uno will also work) to control the Si4730-D60 integrated circuit (see notes below).
+The Si4730 is a complete receiver with DSP (digital signal processing) technology, similar to that used in SDR receivers.

 The Arduino sends the control commands to the Si4730-D60 via the I2C data interface.
 The graphical interface is made up of a 1.8in ST7735 color TFT display, via SPI data interface.